FreezePhoenix/albot-cpp/README.md

 ## Thanks for using it!

-If you do use this, I would be glad to know, I'm `Aria / Freeze#4333` on discord, if you have any suggestions or changes that you would like to be made, just let me know!
+If you do use this, I would be glad to know, I'm `AriaHarper / FreezePhoenix#4333` on discord, if you have any suggestions or changes that you would like to be made, just let me know!

 ## Credits